-BIBL 314 Biographies in Genesis: Illustrating Faith & Failure

-Genesis is examined to learn about human character, such as the nature of mankind (including what it means to be created in God's image), human family relationships, and how the promised redemption through the Messiah can restore fallen humans to a blessed human experience, including redemptive relationships with God and with other humans.
+BIBL 314 Biographies in Genesis: Illustrating Faith & Failure redemption through the Messiah can restore fallen humans to a blessed human experience, including redemptive relationships with God and with other humans.
 Specific character studies will include human character lessons from the lives of Adam, Eve, Cain, Abel, Enoch, Noah, Noah's sons, Abraham, Sarah, Lot, Isaac, Rebekah, Esau, Jacob, Leah, Rachel, and/or Jacob's children (e.g., Judah and Joseph).
 Cross-references to texts in Obadiah, the Gospels, Romans, Galatians, Hebrews, Peter's epistles, 1 John, and/or Jude are also to be considered.
 (3 semester hours credit)